RSDKModding/Sonic-Mania-Decompilation/README.md

+# **About this fork**
+This fork contains a PlayStation 3 port of the game.
+Check dependencies/RSDKv5 for instructions in how to compile it.
+Do not use the Makefile in this repo.
+Original README below.

 # **SUPPORT THE OFFICIAL RELEASE OF SONIC MANIA (PLUS)**
 + Without assets from the official releases, this decompilation will not run.